pressbooks/docs/_pages/theme-development.md

 $font-2: 'Lato', Helvetica, Arial, $sans-serif-prince;
 </pre>

 Add import rules for any fonts you want to reference.
-Available font partials are located in `pressbooks-book/assets/book/typography/styles` and follow the naming pattern: `_FontNameInCamelCaseFont.scss`.
+Available font partials are located in McLuhan at the path `assets/book/typography/styles` and follow the naming pattern: `_FontNameInCamelCaseFont.scss`.
 For example, to import `Alegreya Sans`, use this pattern:

 <pre>
 @import 'AlegreyaSansFont';